Summer: the season of vitality and the Fire element

 Summer is here!
 My favorite time of the year.
-The longer days mean more sunshine and time to enjoy the abundance that this season brings.
-The parks are filled with shrieks from children, music and smells from BBQs and the chatter of conversations with friends and families.
-The farmer's markets are filled with a variety of nutritious seasonal fruits and vegetables.
+The longer days mean more sunshine and time to enjoy this season's abundance.
+The parks are filled with shrieks from children, music and smell from BBQs, and the chatter of conversations with friends and families.
+The farmer's markets are filled with various nutritious seasonal fruits and vegetables.
 (A tomato is not the same unless it's in season, am I right?!)
 Life and vitality are happening all around us.
 And if these Five element posts interest you, check out my previous post on Winter, the Water element, and the Kidneys.
-Now let's dive a little deeper into how summer relates to Chinese medicine.
+Now let's dive deeper into how summer relates to Chinese medicine.

-In Chinese medicine, summer marks the peak of the robust Yang energy which is characterized by heat, movement, and activity.
+In Chinese medicine, summer marks the peak of the robust Yang energy, characterized by heat, movement, and activity.
 Summer is the season associated with the Fire element and the organs of the Heart, Small Intestine, Pericardium, and Triple Heater.
 The Fire element is associated with the emotions of joy, passion, connection, and warmth.
-When the Fire element is balanced in the body, the person will have the ability to share and withdraw their warmth and friendliness when needed.
-They will have healthy boundaries with others and they will have the capacity to experience joy that feels appropriate to each situation.
+When the Fire element is balanced in the body, the person can share and withdraw their warmth and friendliness when needed.
+They will have healthy boundaries with others and the capacity to experience joy that feels appropriate to each situation.

 Physical symptoms associated with an unbalanced Fire element include the following: